urakubo/UNI-EM/README.md

 1. We built a desktop version of the proofreading software Dojo (IEEE Trans.
 Vis.
 Comput.
 Graph.
 20, 2466–2475) on Microsoft Windows 10, 64 bit.
 2. We merged it with a DNN framework: Google Tensorflow/tensorboard.
-3. We then incorporated two types of DNN-based segmentation programs: 2D U-net/Resnet (https://github.com/tbullmann/imagetranslation-tensorflow) and flood-filling networks (https://github.com/google/ffn).
+3. We then incorporated four types of DNN-based segmentation programs: 2D U-Net, ResNet, DenseNet, and HighwayNet. (https://github.com/tbullmann/imagetranslation-tensorflow) and flood-filling networks (https://github.com/google/ffn).
 4. A 3D annotator was equipped for visual inspection and annotation (based on Three.js).
 5. 2D/3D filtration functions were equipped for pre/postprocessing of the segmented images (based on skimage and opencv3).